Activist Hedge Fund Calls for Intel to Spin Off Fabs

 "Intel Corporation welcomes input from all investors regarding enhanced shareholder value.
 In that spirit, we look forward to engaging with Third Point LLC on their ideas towards that goal."

 The prospect of Intel spinning off its fabs entirely seems unlikely.
 The company's native chip production capacity has helped it to largely avoid the shortages we've seen with other chipmakers, like AMD and Nvidia, in the wake of the global pandemic.
-Intel's tightly-controlled supply chains also factor in during waves of shortages that have impacted all facets of semiconductor production, such as secondary componentry like substrates.
+Intel's tightly-controlled supply chains are also a strength that have helped it combat the waves of shortages that have impacted all facets of semiconductor production, such as secondary componentry like substrates and power ICs.

 In the past, Intel tried to operate as a contract chip manufacturer through its Intel Custom Foundry (ICF) initiative, which was largely a failure (in part due to 10nm delays, and also because Intel purchased Altera, it's largest ICF customer).
 That means Intel's most likely path to separating its chip design and fabrication efforts would come as some type of joint venture.
 Still, it's unclear if Third Point has made any significant suggestions to establish a framework for such a separation.